ceph-disk: support indirect dmcrypt key retrieval

 Signed-off-by: Loic Dachary <email@example.com>

-#2 Updated by Loic Dachary almost 3 years ago
+#2 Updated by Loic Dachary about 3 years ago

 osd dm-crypt key management scheme